Who we are ...

 Karen married Carl in 1959.
 They were given land just across the creek to build what is now our Cottage.
 The two would welcome a daughter, Carla Sue, and a son, Kenton Dean.

 Richard and his wife Dixie were married in 1967, and given land on the farm to build their home, where they still work and reside today.
-They are blessed with 3 children & 9 grandchildren.
+They are blessed with 3 children, 9 grandchildren & 1 great grandchild.

 Dean & Ethel’s grandson, Reason Swafford, recently built a new home on the exact spot of the original stick home, using lumber, milled and cut from the land.

 Reason and his wife Jacki have 3 daughters and 1 son ...
 Naason Swafford, named after the original Naason Swafford, who built that old log house 164 years ago.

 Renovations to turn Karen and Carl’s home into "The Cottage” were complete in Sept 2020.
 Carla & her children stay frequently throughout the year.

 For generations the Swafford family and it's extensions have come together as a family to support and carry each other through life's trials and triumphs.
 Although much has changed, much has stayed the same.